Dayanand Medical College & Hospital: Courses offered

 The school offers MBBS, MD/MS postgraduate, PG diploma courses and super-specialties.

 The DMCH College of Nursing operates there.

 Hero DMC Heart Institute

 Since 1 April 2001, the Hero DMC Heart Institute (HDHI) has provided care to patients with heart and blood vessel disease.

 Ranking

 The National Institutional Ranking Framework ranked the institute 40 in the medical category in 2024.
-The institute was ranked 26 among medical colleges in India in 2020 by India Today.